Aeromachus nanus

-Ampittia nanus is a species of butterfly in the family Hesperiidae.
+Aeromachus nanus is a species of butterfly in the family Hesperiidae.
 It was described by John Henry Leech in 1890.
-It is found in China.
+The later combination of Ampittia nanus is in Evans, 1949, then else as Aeromachus nanus is in et al. 2019.
+The species is found in China.

+Description

 One of the two marginal rows of spots of the forewing in cellules 5, 6 and 7, or 6, 7 and 8, the other in cellule 2 and 3: no light spot in cellule 4.
 A spot in the cell near the upper angle ash colour.